 Is the 4% SWR the gospel of early retirees?

-Granted, I’m not retired quite yet and I, naturally, do not know everybody within the early retirement community.
-But, contrary to what Mr. Todd believes, the 4% safe withdrawal rate is not some one-size-fits-all approach that people – come hell or high water – must blindly and stubbornly adhere to for the duration of their retirements.
+Though I retired at 35, do not know everybody within the early retirement community.
+But, contrary to popular critique, the 4% safe withdrawal rate is not some one-size-fits-all approach that people – come hell or high water – must blindly and stubbornly adhere to for the duration of their retirements.

 Doing so would mean that we humans are purely robots, programmed to aimlessly march forward using the same infantile cognitive powers that we have always had, unable to think for ourselves, make our own choices and adjust to the changing times.